crwlrsoft/url/README.md

 __Relative URLs__

-New in v1.0 of this package is, that you can obtain an instance of `Url` from a relative url as well.
-Previous versions throw an `InvalidUrlException` when the url string doesn't contain a valid scheme component.
+New in v1.0 of this package is, that you can obtain an instance of `Url` from a relative URL as well.
+Previous versions throw an `InvalidUrlException` when the URL string doesn't contain a valid scheme component.

 ```php
 $url = Url::parse('/some/path?query=string');